 California Baptist University Director of Athletics Dr. Micah Parker announced the hiring of Jarrod Olson as the Lancers' new women's basketball head coach on April 12, 2012.
-Olson now begins his second season heading into the 2013-14 campaign.
+Olson enters his third season heading into the 2014-15 campaign.

 Olson came to CBU after six seasons as the head coach at NCAA Division II Florida Southern.
 He is the 10th coach in the Lancer program's 37-year history.

 With an extensive history of success at Florida Southern, Olson led the Moccasins to back-to-back Sunshine State Conference (SSC) regular-season titles and back-to-back NCAA Tournament appearances, reaching the second round both times.
 In 2011, he also guided the Moccasins to their first SSC tournament title and NCAA tournament appearance since 2003.

 In six seasons at Florida Southern, Olson, the two-time SSC Coach of the Year, posted a 113-61 (.650) record.
 Throughout Olson's first five seasons, the program improved its win total each year, culminating in back-to-back 24-plus win seasons in 2011 and 2012.

 Prior to his time at FSC, Olson served as an assistant coach at NCAA Division I Creighton for four seasons.
 He helped guide the team to a 75-49 record that included a pair of 24-win seasons.
 In 2004, the Bluejays won the Women's National Invitation Tournament (NIT) and during Olson's tenure the team finished first or second in the Missouri Valley Conference three times.